francescadragut/REST-API-in-Go/README.md

 # REST-API-in-Go

 This REST API in Go is used for a data analysis project on Romanian companies.
 The database is in PostgreSQL.
-Since the data is protected, check the next section on how to create the database in order to match the structure of the original database.
+Since the data is protected, check the next section on how to create the database in order to match the structure of the original database and then populate the database.

 ## Create database